J. D. Greear: Career

-On July 18, 1999, Greear was ordained at Gospel Light Baptist Church in Winston-Salem, the church he grew up in.
+On July 18, 1999, Greear was ordained at Salem Baptist Church in Winston-Salem, the church he grew up in.
 In 2002, he became the pastor of what was then Homestead Heights Baptist Church in Durham.
 Soon afterward, Greear relaunched the church as The Summit Church.
 Within three years, the church had grown to the point that it had to sell its old facility and move services to Riverside High School in Durham.

 Under Greear's leadership, the Summit has grown from a plateaued attendance of 300 to over 12,000.
 Currently, the church has 13 campuses across The Triangle.

 In 2018, Greear became the president of the Southern Baptist Convention and was re-elected by acclamation for a second one-year term in 2019 in an uncontested election.
 His term in office was extended to a third year when the 2020 annual meeting of the SBC was cancelled due to the COVID-19 pandemic and a successor could not be elected.

 Greear has sought to minister to sex abuse victims and offenders in the church that he pastors.
 According to him, the gospel message of Jesus, not national political purposes, should be the aim of Baptist churches.